Sawad: Society

 The total rural population of the medieval Sawad can be calculated from the extent of the farmland.
 Assuming 3 million hectares of winter cereal crops in the late 8th/early 9th century, and the ability of a person to reap 3 hectares during the 2-month-long harvest season using contemporary technology, the total labor requirement would have been 1 million people.
 Assuming an average family size of 4 people, the total agricultural population of rural Iraq at that time would have been 4 million people.
 This is in addition to an assumed non-agricultural population in Iraq (also including cities) of 1.8 million.

 Under this model, the hypothetical annual net output per worker would be 2757 kg of grain.
-An average agricultural family of 4 is assigned a subsistence income of 1000kg of grain per year, which would be equivalent to 154 dirhams per year, or 13 per month.
+An average agricultural family of 4 is assigned a subsistence income of 1000 kg of grain per year, which would be equivalent to 154 dirhams per year, or 13 per month.
 This means that out of net production, 36% was kept by the peasants, while taxes were 26% and rents were 38%.
 Thus almost 2/3 of the Sawad's total net production went to supporting the urban population and upper classes.

 From the Sasanians to the Abbasids, the peasants of the Sawad formed "a legally subordinate class, working the estates of large landlords, and from which surplus in the form of taxes, rents, and labor were extracted".

 The jurist Sharik wrote that "the inhabitants of the Sawad are servants and slaves."

 Most of the inhabitants of the Sawad were called "Nabataeans".
 Although they converted to Islam, they maintained many pre-Islamic traditions and spoke a distinct dialect of Arabic.

 According to Ibn Wahshiyya and Sabi, almost all the landlords of the Sawad lived in larger cities and towns, with their representatives, called al-quwam or al-wuhata maintaining the landlord's rural properties.
 These agents were responsible for overseeing daily work, providing necessities like seed and farm tools, and potentially hiring additional workers if needed.
 Alfred von Kremer compared this system with that of the Roman latifundia.

 Slavery was practiced extensively in the Sawad.
 According to Umar's policy, any freeman was allowed to sell his Nabataean neighbor as a slave if they were in dire financial straits; this policy was upheld by the caliph al-Ma'mun.
 According to Abu Ubayd, however, Umar I banned the purchase of dhimmi serfs because they were ahl al-karaj: subject to payment of the kharaj land tax.